 - Immigration law: do you have a right to work in the overseas country under their immigration laws, and do you need a visa to do so?

-- Employment law: for example, are you or your employer in scope of foreign labour laws as a result of your working overseas?
+- Employment law: for example, are you or your employer in scope of foreign labour laws because of your working overseas?

 - Employer liability: are you covered for the work carried out overseas under any public liability insurance your employer may have?